 Watch over 16,000 films on Kanopy (apps available) including selections from Kino-Lorber, The Great Courses, PBS, and independent and world cinema.
-The library is charged per use so patron checkouts are limited to 7 per month.
+The library pays per checkout, so patrons are limited to 5 per month.
 This limit resets at the start of each month.

 Contact experts on any sort of art, antique, or collectible item for athentication, pricing, repairing, selling, etc.

 Corporate and industry history, formerly known as Moody's manuals.

 Company directory information such as corporate tree, key personnel, competitors, sales, and employment trends.
 Also a directory of individuals, and Nielsen Demographic Reports.